adamgulyas/adamgulyas/README.md

 - Clio Gold, Social Media
 - Clio Gold, Music Entertainment
 - Cannes Lion Bronze, Social Media
-- Published in Bloomberg, Wired, TechCrunch, and Billboard
+- Work featured in Bloomberg, Wall Street Journal, TechCrunch, Wired and Billboard

 ## I :heart_on_fire: Finance

 Apart from data science and engineering, I'm an investor, speculator, and equities/options trader.
 The combination of working between these two fields is, personally, extremely fulfulling.
-At the root of it all is a deep fascination of economic systems and desire to fit the pieces together in pursuit of a greater understanding.
+At the root of my passion is a deep fascination with economic systems and geopolitical events, and how they determine the course of our world.

 ### Currently Reading &nbsp;:books: